 Everyone uses their own computers.

 Recently, some employees needed computer repair and support and I didn’t have a policy in place for:

 I want to help pay for repairs, as my team can’t work without computers, but I also want to keep costs down.
 We already offer other benefits like flexible work time, paid time off and health coverage, so I don’t really feel I need to foot the bill for computer repairs.
 What is customary in these type of situation?

 IT support and computer security shouldn't be viewed as an employee benefit but rather a function of business management and IT security to protect your clients data and your creative assets.

-It is not best practice to allow employee owned computers into the workplace or accessing company data.
-However, if you were to do so (or continue to do so), you should at least implement basic BYOD security protocols.
+It is not best practice to allow employee owned computers into the workplace or access to company data.
+However, if you were to do so (or continue to do so), you will need to implement basic BYOD security protocols.
 They include:

-- Enforce screen locks as an added layer of protection in case of lost or stolen device.
+- Use the MDM tools to enforce screen locks on employee computers as an added layer of protection in case of a lost or stolen device.

 - Install antivirus with active filtering on every device + ideally a firewall in the office.